hacheemaster/hacheemaster.github.io/_posts/2019-02-19-KKBoxChurn.md

 ## Support Vector Machines (SVM)

-SVM's use kernels to project data into a higher dimension to make it linearly separable and maximize the margin between classes using hyperplanes.
-Since the time complexity of SVM is O(N^2), they are more appropriate for smaller datasets and would not be appropriate for the current dataset.
+SVM's use kernels to project data into a higher dimension to make it linearly separable and maximize the margin between classes using a N-1 dimensional hyperplane.
+Since the time complexity of SVM is O(N^2), they are more appropriate for smaller datasets and will not be used for the current dataset.

 ## Naive Bayes